The Importance of Colorectal Cancer ScreeningPublished: March 3, 2022

 - A history of getting radiation to the belly or pelvic area to treat cancer

 Talk to your provider about when you should begin colorectal cancer screening.
-Colorectal cancer is the third-leading cause of cancer-related deaths in the U.S. and causes more than 50,000 deaths each year.
+Colorectal cancer is a leading cause of cancer-related deaths in the U.S. and causes more than 50,000 deaths each year.
 But when caught early, it’s highly treatable.

 How often you get screened for colorectal cancer depends on the type of screening.
 You and your provider will determine which type of testing is most appropriate for you based on your health and medical background.
 Positive results from stool testing, flexible sigmoidoscopy and CT colonography would require further diagnostic procedures.